 Janet Kaylo comes from an extensive background as a professional dancer, choreographer, director, and educator.
-She has worked as a Certified Movement Analyst (CMA) for over 25 years, and also holds professional registrations as a Somatic Movement Therapist (ISMETA), Senior Dance Movement Psychotherapist (ADMP, UK), and Registered Movement Pattern Analyst (Warren Lamb Trust).
+She has worked as a Certified Movement Analyst (CMA) for nearly 30 years, and also holds professional registrations as a Somatic Movement Therapist (ISMETA), Senior Dance Movement Psychotherapist (ADMP, UK), and Registered Movement Pattern Analyst (Warren Lamb Trust).

 In her early career in New York City, Janet performed as a featured dancer with several dance companies including Bhaskar Dances of India, Sophie Maslow Dance Company, Daniel Maloney and Dancers, and Rhythms & Visions of India.
 She was Co-founder and Dance Editor for In-Step with the Performing Arts of New York – the first tabloid in New York City to exclusively utilize dancers as dance critics and to cover Manhattan’s ‘Downtown Dance’.
-Janet later left NYC to found and direct her own company, New Orleans Repertory Dance Theatre, presenting hers and other nationally recognized choroegraphers’ original works, in collaboration with New Orleans musician/composers, visual artists, and the New Orleans Symphony Chorale.
+Janet later left NYC to found and direct her own company, New Orleans Repertory Dance Theatre, presenting her own and nationally-recognized choroegraphers’ original works, in collaboration with New Orleans musician/composers, visual artists, and the New Orleans Symphony Chorale.